zeon-studio-portal/barry-portfolio-nextjs/content/sections/about-ceo.md

   title: WHAT TO **EXPECT**
   image: /images/speakers/founder-1.png
   description: >-
-    Be it electrifying an audience of 10,000+ or serving as a guiding light in an intimate workshop for a handful of executives, Barry masterfully tailors his talks into experiences to ignite both hearts and minds.
+    Be it on stage electrifying an audience of 10,000+ in an arena or simply facilitating an intimate workshop for a handful of executives, Barry masterfully tailors talks and transforms experiences to ignite both hearts and minds.
 Through transformative stories, cautionary tales, and actionable insights, he delivers a life-changing impact on audiences around the globe—from billionaires and celebrities to founders and leaders.
 More than just a talk, Barry sparks within each listener ways to channel their energy and business pursuits into meaningful, positive contributions for the world.
   quote: '"Barry delivers experiences that truly transform lives."'
   name: TRANSFORMATIVE CHANGE AGENT
   button: